Swatch Internet Time

-Swatch Internet Time (or .beat time) is a decimal time concept introduced in 1998 by the Swatch corporation as part of their marketing campaign for their line of "Beat" watches.
+Swatch Internet Time (or .beat time) is a decimal time system introduced in 1998 by the Swatch corporation as part of the marketing campaign for their line of ".beat" watches.
+Those without a watch could use the Internet to view the current time on the watchmaker's website or third-party websites.
+The concept of .beat time is similar to decimal minutes in French Revolutionary decimal time.